 Martha’s Vineyard: The Family House offers free accommodation and lodging to out-of-town patients and families dealing with a medical crisis or hardship

 Created in 2009 in honor of Martha Rouse, an amazing woman whose life ended all to soon as a result from a motorcycle accident, this ministry has been growing ever since, and today, operates as a 501 (c) (3) not-for-profit, offering a home away from home where critical care families can come for rest, meals, support and friendship.

 We are an open door for all types of families in need, regardless of religion, race, gender, circumstance or financial means.
 At this time, guests must be over the age of 16 to stay at the Family House.
-Our goal is to open the Carriage House Units 1 & 2 for out-patient chemotherapy/infusion/radiation patients and/or out-patient kidney transplant patients.
+The Carriage House Units 1 & 2 are open for out-patient chemotherapy/infusion/radiation patients and/or out-patient kidney transplant patients.
 Carriage House guests must be accompanied by a caregiver.

 Loads of Laundry